Ellpeck/ActuallyAdditions/README.md

 ### YOU CAN NOT
 - Copy the entire Code or claim it is yours.
 - Reupload the Code or Mod to another website or claim you made it.
+- Copy entire Classes, Methods or other big Parts of Code.

 ### YOU HAVE TO
 - Always credit me.
 Don't be a jerk and copy entire portions of the code and claim they're yours.